MD, The University of Michigan, Ann Arbor, 1987

 Before this, he served as an associate director for the Rockefeller Foundation’s Health Equity Program, where he launched initiatives on tobacco control in countries in Southeast Asia and shaped the foundation’s work on access to medicines policy in developing countries, including the strategy to lower the prices of patented HIV/AIDS drugs.
 His grant-making helped to seed the Southeast Asia Tobacco Control Alliance, the WHO-Health Action International Medicine Prices Project, the People’s Health Movement and the first World Report on Violence and Health.
 Prior to joining the Foundation, Dr. So served as Senior Advisor to the Administrator at the Agency for Health Care Policy and Research (AHCPR) - U.S. Department of Health and Human Services (DHHS), where he received the Secretary’s Distinguished Service Award for shepherding the AHCPR Liaison Office For Quality and its efforts in support of the President's Advisory Commission on Consumer Protection and Quality in the Health Care Industry and the Consumer Bill of Rights and Responsibilities.
 From 1995-96, he had served as Secretary Donna Shalala’s White House Fellow, when he launched the Department’s first electronic public service announcement (E-PSA) featuring the Smoke-Free Kids and Soccer campaign.

 He received his BA in philosophy and biomedical sciences and his MD.
-He earned his MPA from Princeton University as a Woodrow Wilson Scholar.
+He earned his MPA from the Princeton School of Public and International Affairs.
 Dr. So completed his residency in internal medicine at the Hospital of the University of Pennsylvania and his fellowship in the Robert Wood Johnson Clinical Scholars Program at the University of California, San Francisco/ Stanford.
 More recently, his work has been supported under a Robert Wood Johnson Foundation Investigator Award in Health Policy Research.
 He currently serves on the Boards of Public Citizen and Community Catalyst, the Advisory Boards of the Universities Allied for Essential Medicines and of RhEACH (Rheumatic Heart Disease Education, Advocacy, Communication, and Hope) as well as the Advisory Council of Princeton University’s Center for Health and Well-Being.
 He recently has been a member of the Expert Advisory Group of the UN Secretary-General’s High-Level Panel on Access to Medicines and of the Technical Working Group of the Equitable Access Initiative (convened by Global Fund to Fight AIDS, Tuberculosis and Malaria and other multilateral institutions), and a member of the Expert Commission on Addressing the Livestock Contribution to the Antibiotic Resistance Crisis (convened by Antibiotic Resistance Action Center, Milken Institute School of Public Health and Natural Resources Defense Council).

 Honors and Awards